 Caroline (1782-1839) was Grand Duchess Consort of Berg and became Queen Consort of Naples and Sicily following her marriage to General Joachim Murat.
 Pauline (1780-1825) was an imperial French Princess and the first sovereign Duchess of Guastally; she was the only sister to visit Napoleon during his exile.
 Elisa (1777-1820) the Princess of Piombino and later, the Grand Duchess of Tuscany was Bonaparte's only sister to possess political influence.
 She was known for her sharp tongue and her interest in theatre, which she encouraged in all places over which she ruled.
 These princesses and queens of Italy will have their public and private lives showcased in 140 exhibited works, which have been loaned from prestigious collections in France and Italy.

 Visitors to the event may also wish to explore the museum further.
 Musée Marmottan Monet features an impressive collection of Impressionist art, along with work from Monet and Morisot.
 It is a beautiful and historic establishment located in the 16th arrondissement.

-The 4 Star Hotel Amarante Beau Manoir's name translates as 'beautiful manor', and is the ideal starting point in which to explore Paris.
+The luxury Hotel Amarante Beau Manoir's name translates as 'beautiful manor', and is the ideal starting point in which to explore Paris.
 It is located in the 8th district; from here the Musée Marmottan Monet is easily accessible via the Paris Metro system and by car.